On the functoriality of marked families: Gr obner strata

 and to any ring homomorphism $\phi: A \rightarrow B$ the function

-When talking about Gr\"obner bases theory for polynomial rings with coefficient not in a field, few more words are needed (see also \cite{Lederer} for a more detailed discussion).
-A first delicate issue is the definition of initial ideal.
-Given an ideal $I \subset A[\xx]$, we can consider the ideal generated by the leading monomials or the ideal generated by leading terms (i.e.~monomials with coefficient) of the polynomials in $I$.
-In general neither of the two definitions is well suited for functorial constructions, since taking the initial ideal does not commute with the extension of scalars.
-Moreover, in the second case the initial ideal may not be a monomial ideal.
-For instance, the initial ideal of $I=(2x_1+x_0) \subset \ZZ[x_0,x_1]$, $x_1>x_0$, is $J'=(x_1)$ according to the first definition and $J''=(2x_1)$ according to the second one; after the extension $\ZZ\rightarrow \ZZ_2:=\ZZ/2\ZZ$ we obtain $\In_\sigma(I\otimes_\ZZ \ZZ_2)=(x_0)$ with both definitions, while $J'\otimes_\ZZ \ZZ_2= (x_1)$ and $J''\otimes_\ZZ \ZZ_2= (0)$.
+Gr\"obner basis theory over rings is more intricate than Gr\"obner basis theory over fields (see also \cite{Lederer} for a more detailed discussion).
+A first delicate issue is the definition of initial ideals.
+Given an ideal $I \subseteq A[\xx]$, we can consider the ideal generated by the leading monomials or the ideal generated by leading terms, i.e.~monomials with coefficients, of the polynomials in $I$.
+In general neither of the two definitions is well-suited for functorial constructions, since taking the initial ideal of a given $I \subseteq A[\xx]$ does not commute with base change $\otimes_A B$ unless the initial ideal of $I$ is a monomial ideal.
+For instance, the initial ideal of $I=(2x_1+x_0) \subseteq \ZZ[x_0,x_1]$, $x_1>x_0$, is $J'=(x_1)$ according to the first definition and $J''=(2x_1)$ according to the second one; after the extension $\ZZ\rightarrow \ZZ_2:=\ZZ/2\ZZ$ we obtain $\In_\sigma(I\otimes_\ZZ \ZZ_2)=(x_0)$, while $J'\otimes_\ZZ \ZZ_2= (x_1)$ and $J''\otimes_\ZZ \ZZ_2= (0)$.

-However, the initial ideal commutes with the extension of scalars when both definitions give the same initial ideal, namely when the initial ideal according to the second definition is a monomial ideal.
-This happens for all the ideals $I$ that are characterized in the following definition.

 \begin{definition}[\cite{Pauer,Wibmer}] Let $I$ be an ideal in a polynomial ring $A[\xx]$, with $A$ a noetherian ring, and let $\sigma$ be a term ordering.
-The ideal $I$ is called \emph{monic} (with respect to $\sigma$) if for all monomials $x^\alpha \in A[\xx]$ the set
+The ideal $I$ is called \emph{monic} (w.r.t.~$\sigma$) if for all monomials $x^\alpha \in A[\xx]$ the set

 is either $\{0\}$ or $A$. \end{definition}